macintushar/MusiCLI/README.md

 ## Folder Structure

 MusiCLI uses the Folder names as the Album names and the .flac or .mp3 files as the Songs.
-It is structured like:
+Make sure you  It is structured like:
 ```
+├── Music Folder
+|    ├── Album1
+|    |   ├── Song1.flac
+|    |   ├── Song2.mp3
+|    |   ├── Song3.flac
+|
-├── Album Name
+|    ├── Album2
-|   ├── Song1.flac
+|    |   ├── Song1.flac
-|   ├── Song2.mp3
+|    |   ├── Song2.mp3
-|   ├── Song3.flac
+|    |   ├── Song3.flac
 ```

 ## Dependencies